sb2703/transradial-robot-prosthesis/README.md

 **By Samuele Bani**

-This repository contains the code written for my master thesis "Modeling, Control and Simulation of a Transradial Robotic Prosthesis" in Computer Engineering and Robotics at University of Perugia (Italy).
+This repository contains the code written for my master thesis in Computer Engineering and Robotics, "Modeling, Control and Simulation of a Transradial Robotic Prosthesis", at University of Perugia (Italy).